This post covers the best things to do in Los Angeles in January.

 Looking for tips and tricks to getting free tickets?
 Check out our live taping blog here.

 Public Star Party at Griffith Park Observatory

-One Saturday every month the Observatory hosts a night where guests can try amazing telescopes between 2:00 pm – 9:45 pm on the lawn.
+One Saturday every month the Observatory hosts a Public Star Party where guests can try amazing telescopes between 2:00 pm - 9:45 pm on the lawn.

 You can also check out the free museum while you are there!

-Each Thursday evening, from 5:00 pm to 8:00 pm, MOCA Grand offers free admission to all visitors.
+MOCA Grand offers free general admission to all visitors.

 It’s a great way to introduce children to contemporary art and begin the conversation about what defines something as art.